lucas-mior/meta_regex/README.md

     regular expressions with many possible states.
 I still have not come up with a good heuristic for this.
 By default, the runtime matcher will always choose static DFA over the lazy DFA, if it is available.
-So ultimately the pre processor is defining which regular expressions are worth compiling or not.
+So ultimately the pre processor is defining which regular expressions are worth compiling to a complete DFA or not.
 - Lazy DFA
   * Does not support group extraction.
 - Tagged DFA